Lizhi-Liao/lizhi-liao.github.io/_pages/Intro.md

 >
 > \- W. Edwards Deming

-Hi, I am Lizhi  Liao, a Ph.D student in Software Engineering at [Concordia University](https://www.concordia.ca/).
+Hi, I am Lizhi  Liao, a Ph.D student at [Department of CSSE](https://www.concordia.ca/ginacody/computer-science-software-eng.html), [Concordia University](https://www.concordia.ca/).
 I am also a  passionate data science and software engineering researcher!
 I am currently under the supervision of [Dr. Weiyi Shang](https://users.encs.concordia.ca/~shang/) and work with the collegues in the Software Engineering and System Engineering Lab (SENSE).
 I received my Master's degree in Software Engineering from [Concordia University](https://www.concordia.ca/), Montreal, Canada.

 I received my education across China and Canada, and have worked in different industries ranging from enterprise business solutions, to environmental management solutions.
 Before pursing my Ph.D's degree, I had been working as a software developer, writing programs for Java web applications.
 These experiences give me the ability to adapt to a multicultural environment and get along well with people from different backgrounds.
 Moreover, my research tools were integrated into industrial practices and running on a daily basis to ensure the quality of large-scale systems.